 Avoid Cookie Cutter Designs

-Dave, from Graber, recalls, "I went to visit a customer who wanted to add onto their existing structure.
+One customer service representative recalls, "I met with a customer who wanted to add onto their existing structure.

 They had one of the cookie cutter guys out who told them they weren't able to give them a Dutch Style Door.

 I was floored -- this is one of the simplest options we can give our customers.
-They were pretty pleased that they called us out."
+They were very pleased that they called us for a consultation."